-A: In addition to raising funds for our charities, through your generous support, the mission of 2020 Vision Quest also centers on Education and Inspiration.
+A: In addition to raising funds for our two recipient charities Future in Sight (fomerly New Hampshire Association for the Blind) and Guide Dogs for the Blind, 2020 Vision Quest’s mission also centers on Education and Inspiration.

-A: NHAB is the New Hampshire Association for the Blind, an organization that provides support and rehabilitative services in every community in New Hampshire.
+A: Future in Sight is an organization that provides support and rehabilitative services in every community in New Hampshire and bordering towns.
 They were instrumental in helping Randy learn the skills of living without eyesight.
-Guiding Eyes for the Blind is one of the very few organizations in the US that raises and trains guide dogs, providing them at little or no cost to the blind.
+Guide Dogs for the Blind is one of the very few organizations in the US that raises and trains guide dogs, providing them at no cost to the blind.

 Human interest questions

-A: Climbing a mountain with ropes and pitons is called "technical climbing," and while Randy has indeed done this, 2020 Vision Quest involves hiking to the peak using trails.
-Quinn provides the eyes for almost the entire hike, and together he and Randy have developed a remarkable degree of communication and focus that lets Randy progress along paths that are often full of obstacles like rocks, roots, logs, etc. At some point on many of the trails it is simply not feasible for Quinn to guide Randy, such as climbing a ten-foot rock ledge, or a wide stream crossing along a narrow log.
-At these times, human members of Team 2020 provide the lead; invariably, they come away from the experience with a better understanding of just how remarkable Quinn's contribution really is!
-You can see how Randy and Quinn work together by viewing our documentary trailer on YouTube, along with other informal videos of our hikes on that YouTube channel.
+A: Climbing a mountain with ropes and pitons is called "technical climbing," and while Randy has indeed done this, 2020 Vision Quest began with his goal to summit all 48 of the NH peaks rising above 4000 feet using trails which are vastly walkable.
+Initially, Quinn’s guide work provided the means for almost the entire hike.
+Together they developed a remarkable degree of communication and focus which let Randy progress along paths often full of obstacles like rocks, roots, logs, crevices, etc. There were times and terrain in which human guides were used to ensure better efficiency and safety for all members of the team.
+Invariably, they come away from the experience with a better understanding of just how remarkable Quinn's contribution really was!
+You can see how Randy and Quinn work together by viewing some of the many videos found on our YOUTUBE channel.

 A: In Randy's words:

-"There are many challenging parts and so ultimately I'd like to provide the two distinct and correct answers.
+"There are many challenging parts and so ultimately I'd like to provide two distinct and correct answers.
 Physically the hardest challenge is footing.
-The White Mountains are older mountains and as such the rock strewn "trails" are exceedingly challenging for finding proper footing.
-Quinn does an amazing job of indicating the best possible options, and from there I must find the first point which is good enough to hold my foot and move me forward.
+The White Mountains are older mountains and as such the rock-strewn "trails" are exceedingly challenging for finding proper footing.
+Quinn did an amazing job of indicating the best possible options, and from there I must find the first point which is good enough to hold my foot and move me forward.
 This resets my foot several times and increases my work significantly while also often putting my foot in less than ideal positions from which I need to make the steps.
 There are some sections which are exceedingly challenging and I'm at a high level of mental and physical concentration.
 Thankfully there are more reasonable sections as well to give me a little respite!

-"Mentally I'm very desirous to be independent.
+Mentally I'm very desirous to be independent.
 I must balance my personal drive for accomplishment with consideration and appreciation for the impact of each of my decisions upon the group.
 I struggle internally to find the balance which ensures they can help in appropriate ways to maximize our efficiency and safety as well as ensure they allow me the freedom to accomplish reasonably within my abilities."

-A: Yes, and yes.
+A: Yes and yes.
 Remarkably, Randy's falls are far fewer than one might expect given the rough ground conditions he has to navigate.
 Over the July 4th, 2010 Mt.
 Washington hike he fell two times, and in a later hike, he missed a step and banged his knee soundly on a rock.
 Remember that in addition to having been blind for 20 years, Randy is also a life-long athlete, having played basketball through his college years, and in more recent years, earning a black-belt in karate.
 His training helps him to fall in such a way as to minimize impact and physical harm.